 I have been carrying a Victorinox Swiss Army knife on and off for close to 20 years.
 What can you say about a quality product that preforms just as it should?
 Besides my Gerber multi-tool, my Swiss Army knife is my go-to knife for hiking, camping or backpacking.

-A couple of years ago I bought two Swiss Army Climber II knives – 1 for my 14 year old daughter and 1 for my 16 year old son.
+Two of these Swiss Army Climber II knives were purchased – 1 for my 14 year old daughter and 1 for my 16 year old son.
 We go camping, hiking, fishing, backpacking and hunting, and I wanted my kids to have a reliable pocket knife to take with them.

 During the spring and summer we go out on the river fishing and camping, during the winter we are hunting.
 Regardless of what we were doing, or where we were at, I wanted my kids to have a reliable knife that they could use.

 The knife had to be compact, good quality and from a reputable brand name.
 The Climber II fits that bill perfectly.
 Its small enough to fit in a pants pocket, and the blades are long enough for everyday use.